-Policy 5.6 in the Town's Coastal Management/ Conservation Element identify the bulkhead line in Lake Worth as the mean high-water line (MHWL).
-However, the Town believes that in order to prevent future attempts at development of submerged lands in Lake Worth (with the exception of docks), lands west of the mean high-water line shall always be Conservation on the Future Land Use Map.
+Policy 5.6 in the The Town's Coastal Management-Element-currently-identifies the bulkhead line in Lake Worth as the mean high-water line (MHWL).
+The Town believes that in order to prevent future attempts at development of submerged lands in Lake Worth (with the exception of docks), lands west of the mean high-water line shall always be Conservation on the Future Land Use Map.